 Before using any chemical for lawn weed control, it is very important to read and follow the instructions on the product label.
 Many problems associated with pesticide use are the result of misapplication and could have been prevented if the applicator had read, understood and followed the instructions.

 More is not better and too much often results in damage to non-target plants.
-The label is the law and it will help you get the best results from the product as well as preventing injury to your lawn or desirable plants.
+The label is the law and it will help you get the best results from the product as well as prevent injury to your lawn or desirable plants.

 Types of Herbicides